robbergen/CoreScan/README.md

 This repo classifies mineral types based on the textures in sample core images.

 ### Data prep
--RGB image path: `/img-rgb-50u`
+- RGB image path: `/img-rgb-50u`
--Class map label path: `/img-clm-phy`
+- Class map label path: `/img-clm-phy`

 All images are currently resized to 2048x128 by default.